RT-LOC/docs/docs/manager/cxRTLS_license.md

 The features that are enabled in the program are based on the license you have.
 You can find more details on the licenses below.

 :::tip
-  The most convenient way to download your license is to use the Hub app.
+  The most convenient way to download your license is to use the Desktop app.
 Go to your account, select a project, add your PC and download the license.
 :::

 ## License types